benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ### The CODEOWNERS File

-This feature missing from Azure DevOps that is present in GitHub is the [CODEOWNERS](https://docs.github.com/en/github-ae@latest/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
+This feature ,missing from Azure DevOps that is present in GitHub, is the [CODEOWNERS](https://docs.github.com/en/github-ae@latest/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file.
 Placing this file inside a repository automatically establishes ownership over the configured files and folders, with a lot of levers to pull for fine-grained control.
 What does this mean?

 1. Pull Requests that include changes to that code can automatically include the owners on the pull request as _required approvers_.
 2. Ownership can be viewed in the UI directly (without even really knowing about the CODEOWNERS file existing).
-3. The CODEOWNERS file can only be modified by, you guessed it, the owner of the repository itself.
+3. The CODEOWNERS file can only be modified by the owner of the repository itself.

 {{< figure src="https://docs.github.com/assets/cb-28017/mw-1440/images/enterprise/repository/code-owner-for-a-file.webp" title="Ownership is visible when viewing files." lightbox="true" >}}

-This is perfect for repositories with cross-team responsibilities and happens to align perfectly with companies trying to adopt [inner source cultures](https://about.gitlab.com/topics/version-control/what-is-innersource/).
+This is perfect for repositories with cross-team responsibilities and happens to align perfectly with companies trying to adopt [InnerSource cultures](https://about.gitlab.com/topics/version-control/what-is-innersource/).

 Here's an example of a CODEOWNERS file: